JaycobDuffel/HowsTheVue/README.md

 # How'sTheVue

-A simple weather app to get introduce to Vue
+A simple weather app to get introduced to Vue

 ## Project setup
 ```